ismaelucm/massis_tutorial/docs/Examples.md

 ### Example SimpleExample02.lua

-This simulation creates two groups of pedestrians that walk at the first classroom, one of this at the main gate and another at the back.
-Both walk with random speeds between 1-5.
-All they use the same behaviour: FollowingPath.
+This simulation creates two groups of pedestrians that walk to the first classroom, one of these start at the main gate and the other at the back of the building.
+Both walk with random speeds between 1.0 and 5.0.
+All of them use the same behaviour: *FollowingPath*.

 ```LUA
 Scenario = {